tomwyr/code-stash/README.md

 ### Command Options

 - `--max-depth <number>`: Number of commits of the reference branch history to check for common history between cleaned up branches and the reference branch.
 Defaults to 100.
-Applies in: `find`, `remove`.
+Applies in: `scan`, `cleanup`.
 - `--ref-branch <branch>`: Name of the branch that cleaned up branches are merged into.
 Defaults to "main".
-Applies in: `find`, `remove`.
+Applies in: `scan`, `cleanup`.
 - `--verbose`: Show additional output for commands.

 ## Contributing